-Hospice Continuous Care is an end-of-life option that provides the patient and their family with comfort, compassion, and dignity in their home.
+Hospice Crisis Care is an end-of-life option that provides the patient and their family with comfort, compassion, and dignity in their home.
 The model for quality and compassionate care at the end of life, hospice involves a team oriented approach providing pain and symptom management.
 Emotional and spiritual support is expressly tailored to the patient’s goals of care.

-One of the four levels of hospice care, Continuous Care provides intensive hospice support at bedside, around the clock, for brief periods of time during a crisis in which the patient requires predominately nursing care to achieve palliation or management of acute medical problems.
+One of the four levels of hospice care, Crisis Care provides intensive hospice support at bedside, around the clock, for brief periods of time during a crisis in which the patient requires predominately nursing care to achieve palliation or management of acute medical problems.

-Continuous Care is provided in the patient’s home, assisted living facility, or nursing home by experienced medical staff available 24 hours per day, 7 days per week and is covered by Medicare, Medicaid and most private and managed care insurance, however, prior authorization may be required.
+Crisis Care is provided in the patient’s home, assisted living facility, or nursing home by experienced medical staff available 24 hours per day, 7 days per week and is covered by Medicare, Medicaid and most private and managed care insurance, however, prior authorization may be required.
 St. Joseph Hospice nurses and certified nursing assistants are available to provide direct care such as (but not limited to):

 - uncontrolled agitation/anxiety